Aleksi44/snoweb-svg/README.rst

 .. image:: https://static.snoweb.fr/documents/logo-secondary.svg

-Snoweb SVG is an open source project with SVG and CSS toolkit.
+Snoweb SVG is an open source project with SVGs optimized and animated built in HTML and CSS.

 Features
 ********

-- Micro interaction on hover
+- Animation on hover
 - Theme dark and light
-- SVG code embed
+- SVG code in Html and Css
-- No javaScript required
+- No javascript required
 - Possible integration with Django

 Find all Svg at : `svg.snoweb.fr <https://svg.snoweb.fr>`_.

 Documentation available : `here <https://snoweb-svg.readthedocs.io/en/latest/>`_.